1970s: Film

 Asian cinema of the 1970s catered to the rising middle class fantasies and struggles.
 In the Bollywood cinema of India, this was epitomized by the movies of Bollywood superhero Amitabh Bachchan.
 Another Asian touchstone beginning in the early 1970s was Hong Kong martial arts film which sparked a greater interest in Chinese martial arts around the world.
 Martial arts film reached the peak of its popularity largely in part due to its greatest icon, Bruce Lee.

 During the 1970s, Hollywood continued the New Hollywood movement of the late-1960s with young filmmakers like Francis Ford Coppola, George Lucas, Martin Scorsese and Steven Spielberg, as well as films like Apocalypse Now, The Godfather, Star Wars, Taxi Driver, Jaws, and Close Encounters of the Third Kind.
 Top-grossing Jaws (1975) ushered in the blockbuster era of filmmaking, though it was eclipsed two years later by the science-fiction film Star Wars (1977), which would later go on to become one of the most successful film franchises in history, spawning two sequels in the original trilogy in the next decade.
 Saturday Night Fever (1977) single-handedly touched off disco mania in the U.S. The Godfather (1972) was also one of the decade's greatest successes and its first follow-up, The Godfather Part II (1974) was also successful for a sequel.

 The Rocky Horror Picture Show flopped in its 1975 debut, only to reappear as a more-popular midnight show later in the decade.
 Still in limited release decades after its premiere, it is the longest-running theatrical release in film history.

 The Exorcist (1973) was a box office success for the horror genre, inspiring many other so-called "devil (Satan)" films like The Omen and both of their own sequels.
 The release of the movie followed a general mood of paranoia on satanic themes in the United States; also the counterculture of the 1970s saw an increasing interest in occultism.

+British comedy troupe Monty Python started making films in the '70s, following the wake of their groundbreaking sketch series Monty Python's Flying Circus.
+These included And Now for Something Completely Different (which featured film recreations of sketches from the first two series of Flying Circus and new sketches created for the film), the ever-more popular Monty Python and the Holy Grail, and the controversial Monty Python's Life of Brian.

 All That Jazz (1979) gained high critical praise, winning four Oscars and several other awards.
 It was an inductee of the 2001 National Film Registry list.

 The Golden Age of Porn continued its reign throughout the 1970s, with one of its most popular films of the decade being Debbie Does Dallas in 1978.